Home > Glossary of Terms

 Characteristic AngleThe angle at which a given mode travels down an optical fiber.

-Chromatic DispersionThe change in refractive index versus wavelength which causes a difference in the travel speed of light in a fiber.
+Chromatic DispersionThe change in refractive index versus wavelength causes a difference in the travel speed of light in a fiber.

 CladdingA low-refractive-index, glass or plastic that surrounds the core of a fiber.
 Optical cladding promotes total internal reflection for the travel of light in a fiber.